 - Routines.
 Have a recurring calendar appointment to update your résumé quarterly.
 No need to think about it, just do it.

 - Jargon.
-Match your résumé language and headings consistent to job descriptions, but avoid internal jargon.
+Match your résumé language and headings consistent with job descriptions, but avoid internal jargon.
 You can use language familiar to people in your company if you are using your résumé internally, or use similar language to a job advertisement you are applying for.
-For example, if you have a sales background and you are pursuing a marketing position, use terms such as “Marketed products to…” However, when possible, I try to minimize the amount of changes by staying broad enough with your terminology that both internal and external readers can understand it, so you only need to maintain one document.
+For example, if you have a sales background and you are pursuing a marketing position, use terms such as “Marketed products to…” However, when possible, I try to minimize the number of changes by staying broad enough with your terminology that both internal and external readers can understand it, so you only need to maintain one document.
 In large companies, you also can’t assume people in different departments are familiar with all internal terminology.

 - Be specific.
 Assume the people you may be speaking to do not understand your past jobs or responsibilities.
 Be specific.
 Even if you are meeting with someone who is familiar with the job description, use specifics on your résumé that differentiate you individually.

 - Use statistics.
-Job descriptions should include powerful information that shows the size and scale of your responsibilities; numbers can be insightful (e.g., Collected on 5-million dollar portfolio, exceeded goal by over twenty-five percent for twelve consecutive months).
+Job descriptions should include powerful information that shows the size and scale of your responsibilities; numbers can be insightful (e.g., Collected on a 5-million dollar portfolio, exceeded the goal by over twenty-five percent for twelve consecutive months).
 Dollars and percentages visually stand out.

 - Word choice.
 Avoid support language (e.g., Assisted…) and use language that shows your leadership (e.g., Created, Directed, Prepared, Piloted, and Developed).